| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Convertible adjustable-rate mortgage

-It’s kind of like a fixed-rate mortgage and an adjustable-rate mortgage had a baby.
-A convertible ARM is a mortgage with a much lower interest rate at the start of the loan, where the interest rate fluctuates during the life of the loan, usually every six months.
-But, unlike a traditional ARM, a borrower has the option to switch to a fixed-rate mortgage.
-These mortgages were developed in the 1980s in an era of double-digit interest rates when borrowers were hopeful that the rates wouldn’t rise much more.
+It’s kind of like if a fixed-rate mortgage and an ARM had a baby.
+A convertible adjustable-rate mortgage is a mortgage with a much lower interest rate at the start of the loan, where the interest rate fluctuates during the life of the loan, usually every six months.

-Cost of funds index (COFI)
+Cost of Funds Index (COFI)

 Used to calculate variable interest in adjustable-rate mortgages, COFI is a benchmark determined by average regional interest rates incurred by financial institutions.